edtownend/acf-oembed-field/readme.txt

 This add-on will work with:

-* version 4 and up
+* Advanced Custom Fields version 4 and up
 * Repeater Field

 == Installation ==